How much does it really cost to host Whisper AI transcription?

 Certification

 Last but not least, companies operating in industries with strict compliance standards may want to get their speech-to-text solutions officially certified.
-Needless to say, the rigorous testing and evaluation involved in this process, as well as security and maintenance costs, will further add to the TCO of speech-to-text technology.
+Needless to say, the rigorous testing and evaluation involved in this process, as well as security and maintenance costs, will further add to the TCO of Whisper AI transcription.

-To summarise, because of the operational cost of integrating a new solution into your existing workflows and then supporting a dedicated team of specialized staff, the TCO of a speech-to-text solution easily amounts to an annual budget from $300k- $2 million.
+To summarize, because of the operational cost of integrating a new solution into your existing workflows and then supporting a dedicated team of specialized staff, the TCO of a speech-to-text solution such as Whisper AI transcription can quickly add up.

-Whether this price tag is worth it will depend largely on your use case and project needs.
-For many companies, opting for another ASR model or a pre-packaged API would make more sense.
-More on this topic in our dedicated blog post.
+Whether the price tag is worth it will depend largely on your use case along with project and scalability needs.
+To help you through the decision we created this RCF framework.
+For many companies, opting for another ASR model or a pre-packaged API may make more sense.